-The summer after my 3rd year of university, I cycled from Ottawa to Burnaby to protest against the Trans Mountain Expansion Pipeline project while fundraising for the legal fees of the Tsleil-Waututh, Squamish, Coldwater, and Secwépemc First Nations.
-I started in Ottawa, where the federal government decided to proceed with the pipeline and ended in Burnaby, where the pipeline's terminal would be and where the project's impact would be felt most directly by the community.
-I also used photojournalism to showcase the beauty of the natural environment and push us to take urgent action to protect it.
+In 2017, I cycled from Ottawa to Burnaby to protest against the Trans Mountain Expansion Pipeline project while fundraising for the legal fees of the Tsleil-Waututh, Squamish, Coldwater, and Secwépemc First Nations.
+I started in Ottawa, where the federal government decided to proceed with the pipeline, and ended in Burnaby, where the pipeline's terminal and tank farm are – and where community safety would be most impacted.

-During my time at McGill, I also served as Environment Commissioner for the Students' Society of McGill University.
-I wrote and implemented comprehensive sustainability policies, designed and implemented mandatory sustainability training for students and staff, consulted on multiple task forces, chaired the Environment Committee, obtained a $15,000 grant to create an accessible, sustainable and alternative fitness space and organized a climate strike.
+During my time at McGill, I kept a full-time course load, worked two jobs, and maintained the grades needed to keep my scholarship.
+I worked as a Residence Advisor, and as the Students’ Society Environment Commissioner.
+Within the latter role, I wrote and implemented comprehensive sustainability policies, consulted on multiple task forces, chaired the Environment Committee, obtained a $15,000 grant to create an accessible, sustainable and alternative fitness space, and organized a climate strike.

 After graduating, I was 1 of 5 people accepted out of over 300 in Canada to the GreenPAC internship.
 Through this internship, I worked for federal MP Richard Cannings on Parliament Hill.
 His role as shadow critic for natural resources helped me understand how to implement a just transition for workers, use natural resources more sustainably and expedite our climate goals.
 After my internship, federal MP Jenica Atwins hired me to assist her with policy and communications work.